Published: March 12, 2018 | Updated: April 22, 2020 | Posted by: Venus Zoleta | Government Services

-Want to know the best way to get a driver’s license faster in the Philippines?
+Want to know how to take a driver’s license faster in the Philippines?
 First things first: never do business with a fixer at the Land Transportation Office (LTO).
 Yes, it can be tempting to pay someone to complete your license application quickly, but it can cost you twice to four times the price of doing it legally.
 And if your license is found to be fake, you’ll be charged a fine and banned from getting a real license for two years.

 There’s no shortcut in legally applying for a driver’s license in the Philippines.
 Just like other government transactions, expect long queues, slow service, and lots of frustrating situations.
 You’ll have to devote a whole day for your driver’s license application, even if it means taking a leave of absence from work.

-With enough preparation and a few tricks, though, you can get your license in 3 to 4 hours, or even earlier, barring any IT or system error at the LTO.
-Here are nine things you can do prior to your application to speed it up and save time.
+With enough preparation and a few tricks, though, the process of getting your license may only take 3 to 4 hours, or even earlier, barring any IT or system error at the LTO.
+Here are nine tips you can do prior to your application to speed it up and save time.

 A medical certificate is one of the driver’s license requirements, so you can’t skip taking a medical examination.
 In the past, applicants need to take a medical exam in any of LTO-accredited clinics or government hospitals near the LTO office during the day of license application.
 Sometimes, these facilities are unavailable or closed.